hyperledger-solang/solang/docs/targets.rst

 arguments, and pass in two accounts to the call, the 2nd being the contract storage account.

 Once that is done, any function on the contract can be called.
-To do that, abi encode the function call, pass this as input, and provide two accounts on the call.
-The second account must be the same contract storage account as used in the constructor.
-If there are any return values for the function, they are stored in the first return data account.
-The first 8 bytes is a 64 bits length, followed by the data itself.
-You can pass this into an ethereum abi decoder to get the expected return values.
+To do that, abi encode the function call, pass this as input, and provide the two accounts on the call, plus any accounts that may be called.
+The return data may be read from the account data if the call succeeds.

 There is `an example of this written in node <https://github.com/hyperledger-labs/solang/tree/main/integration/solana>`_.